joemasilotti/masilotti.com/_posts/2020-12-03-testing-ui-without-ui-testing.md

 Over the years of testing applications I’ve started to put more and more value in end-to-end integration tests.
 They help me identify new categories of bugs that are harder to catch when only doing unit tests.

 Don’t get me wrong, unit tests are invaluable when working in the weeds or deep in the stack.
 And I would never integration test an HTTP client.
-But more recently I’ve been bitten by the “2 unit tests 0 integration tests” meme.
+But more recently I’ve been bitten by the "2 unit tests 0 integration tests" meme.

 <div class="max-w-sm mx-auto">
   <img src="/images/two-unit-tests-zero-integration-tests.png" alt="Two unit tests, zero integration tests" class="rounded-lg shadow-lg mb-0 lg:mb-0"/>